 featured image

-The importance of business reporting starts from day one, and changes throughout the business lifecycle.
+The importance of business reporting starts from day one, and evolves intricately throughout the business lifecycle.

-All businesses need to prepare annual accounts for year-end purposes, but these are prepared in a standard format, not giving you bespoke information that will enable you to drive the business forwards.
+All businesses need to prepare annual accounts for year-end purposes, but these are prepared in a standard format, and don't necessarily provide bespoke information to really help drive the business forward.

 How are management accounts different?